bhoomijongra/Bookscout-website/README.md

 BookScout was developed by a team of four BCA students as part of a project-based learning initiative.
 It combines web development with real-world utility — helping users find physical bookstores and promoting offline reading.

 👥 Team Members (Group 8)
-Bhoomi Jongra
+Bhoomi Jongra,
-Bhoomi Pote
+Bhoomi Pote,
-Vaishnavi Pachfule
+Vaishnavi Pachfule,
 Samriddhi Maheshwari
 🎯 Objective
 To create a user-friendly platform that enables book enthusiasts to easily locate nearby bookstores that stock their desired books.